 Lebanon's cabinet under pressure as ministers quit and anger grows over Beirut blast

-Lebanese called for protests outside Baabda palace on Monday to demand President Michel Aoun step down after a massive explosion that has ignited anti-government protests and resignations by several ministers, with the justice minister the latest to go.
+Lebanon's cabinet faced mounting pressure on Monday to step down after a massive explosion that has ignited anti-government protests and resignations by several ministers, with the justice minister the latest to go.
+The Aug.
+4 port warehouse detonation of more than 2,000 tonnes of ammonium nitrate killed 158 people, injured more than 6,000 and destroyed a swathe of the Mediterranean city, compounding months of political and economic meltdown and prompting furious calls for the entire government to resign.

+Eli Abi Hanna's house and his car repair shop were destroyed in the blast.
+"The economy was already a disaster and now I have no way of making money again," he said.
+"It was easier to make money during the civil war.
+The politicians and the economic disaster have ruined everything."

-Some Lebanese doubt change is possible in a country where sectarian politicians have dominated the country since the 1975-90 civil war.
+Some Lebanese doubt change is possible in a country where sectarian politicians have dominated since the 1975-90 conflict.
 "It won't work, it's just the same people.
 It's a mafia," said Antoinette Baaklini, an employee of an electricity company that was demolished in the blast.

 Workers picked up fallen masonry near the building where wall graffiti mocked Lebanon's chronic electricity crisis: "Everyone else in the world has electricity while we have a donkey."
 "It will always be the same.
 It is just a political game, nothing will change," said university student Marilyne Kassis.